The global level of assets under management declined by 7% in 2002, according to a report from Cerul...

 The global level of assets under management declined by 7% in 2002, according to a report from Cerulli Associates (CA).

 Its research concluded that mutual funds lost $1 trillion in assets and new net inflows into collective schemes worldwide totalled only $182bn.
-It added that equity mutual fund inflows hit a five year low of $36bn, brought down by mass net redemption in the US.
+It added that equity mutual fund inflows hit a five-year low of $36bn, brought down by mass net redemptions in the US.

 A forecast by CA suggested global assets under management will grow 6.7% annually through to 2007: 6% within the US and 7.5% in other markets.
-The firm said mutual fund exposure to equity funds dropped from 50% to 37% in the two years to the end of 2002 and this is unlikely to recover before the end of the decade.
+The firm said mutual fund exposure to equities dropped from 50% to 37% in the two years to the end of 2002.

-Balanced funds were the only sector to see a net outflow of funds in 2002, recording a fall of $8.8bn, following a $6.5bn fall in 2001.
+Balanced funds were the only sector to see a net outflow of funds in 2002, recording a fall of $8.8bn.

 Most other sectors saw a sharp reduction in inflows, with money market funds posting the biggest reduction in 2002, with inflows of just $20.8bn compared to $455.4bn in 2001.